ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models

+LLMs have also been shown to perform much better than other learning-based models under distribution shift~\cite{Radford2021LearningTV}, opening the possibility for the creation of robust CTA models.

-In this paper, we take a first step at assessing the effectiveness and limitations of LLMs for CTA.
-We start by systematically delineating the different components required to perform CTA using LLMS: sampling the data context, prompt serialization, model querying, and label remapping.
+\myparagraph{Our contributions.} In this paper, we take several steps towards establishing the effectiveness and limitations of LLMs for CTA.
+We discuss the challenges involved in using LLMs for CTA and systematically delineate the different components required to perform CTA using LLMs: sampling the data context, prompt serialization, model querying, and label remapping (illustrated in \Figref{fig:llmcta}).
 We propose novel methods for these components and assess their effectiveness.
-We explore the impact of these components on two different modes of operation: (a) using existing LLMs for zero-shot CTA and (b) fine-tuning LLMs for CTA based on a training set of labeled column types.